Muhammad Syed: Apostasy

 In the post-9/11 years, some of Syed's Pakistani friends became "ultra conservative", which made him "scared".
 After being fed up with conservative and radical Muslims, he started investigating his religion in more detail, because he wanted to understand Islam well enough to be able to advocate against conservatives.
 He spent about six months to a year reading scripture (the Quran and Hadiths) and secondary texts, and by the end of his studies he says he realized that the radical interpretation was actually more accurate than the moderate interpretation.
 He couldn't accept what he saw as the radical position, and thus that was the end of his belief in Islam.

 Syed says it took him a while to admit the fact that he could no longer reconcile his understanding of science with the claims of Islam.
 However, when one of his friends attributed his recovery from leukaemia to God, whereas Syed knew a certain percentage of leukaemia patients survive regardless of God, 'I knew what he is saying is fantastical.
 It's not really real.
 It's an issue of probability.
 From there I thought: I understand this is all false, and I've understood it for a while, I just haven't self-acknowledged it.'
 Syed became an atheist in 2007.

 In 2007, he decided to be public about his apostasy with a desire to engage in open dialogue and break the apostasy taboo.
 He says this move created a desire for him to take his anti-war efforts and refocus them towards religious dissent.

 In 2012, Syed started organizing an Ex-Muslim Community in the Northeast Corridor surrounding the D.C. area.
 During the spring of 2013 he reached out to other Ex-Muslim Communities with the goal of creating an umbrella organization that would unify the communities.
 The combined efforts of these communities resulted in the creation of EXMNA.

 Ex-Muslims of North America (EXMNA)

 In 2013 Syed, along with Sarah Haider co-founded Ex-Muslims of North America, an advocacy organization and online community which aims to "normalize" religious dissent and to helping create local support communities for those who have left Islam.
-The organization was first based in just Washington, D.C. and Toronto, but is now active in over 25 locations in the U.S. and Canada with over 1,000 workers and volunteers and a total of 24,000 members.
+The organization was first based in just Washington, D.C. and Toronto, as of 2017 it was active in over 25 locations in the U.S. and Canada with over 1,000 workers and volunteers and a total of 24,000 members.
 The group tries to normalize dissent by doing seminars, giving speeches, and creating awareness campaigns.
 They also create and engage in protests and vigils for imprisoned dissidents and murdered atheists.
 The group's spokesman, Nas Ishmael, stresses that they criticize the ideology of the Islamic doctrine and "do not stand for any kind of anti-Muslim bigotry".